László Békesi: First ministerial term

-His political and vocational career rose in parallel with.
+His political and vocational career rose in parallel.
 He was appointed titular university professor in 1981, during that time also served as economic-political secretary of the party's Committee of Budapest.
 Until 1985 he was member of the Central Committee's economic panel.
 In 1984 he was also member of the Hungarian Olympic Committee, which decided about the boycott of the 1984 Summer Olympics (Los Angeles) at this time.
 The committee voted for the boycotting beside three abstentions and one "not" vote.
 Békesi was one of the three who abstained, and lost his secretary position in 1985 in a party disciplinary action.
-However István Hetényi supported him and made him to his substitute.
+However István Hetényi supported him and made him his substitute.
 László Békesi was the Communist regime's last Minister of Finance between 10 May 1989 and 23 May 1990.